gabrieladslopes/ReadingList/README.md

 ## ReadingList Controller

-A Spring MVC controller which will handle HTTP requests for the application.
+A Spring MVC controller which handles HTTP requests for the application.

 Annotations:
-* @Controller - anotates this controller in order for it to be picked up by component-scanning and automatically be registered as a bean in the Spring application content
+* @Controller - anotates this controller in order to be picked up by component-scanning and automatically be registered as a bean in the Spring application context
-* @RequestMapping - map all handler methods to a base URL path of "/readingList"
+* @RequestMapping - maps all handler methods to a base URL path of "/readingList"

 ## ReadingList View